alttch/rmodbus/README.md

 * provides a set of tools to easily work with Modbus context

-* supports server frame processing for Modbus TCP/UDP, RTU and ASCII.
+* supports client/server frame processing for Modbus TCP/UDP, RTU and ASCII.

 * server context can be easily, managed, imported and exported